 Remove unnecessary mirrors, patients with Alzheimer’s can become confused by mirrors so confine them to the bathroom.

-Keeping a routine is important for Alzheimer’s patients.
+3. Routine: Keeping a routine is important for Alzheimer’s patients.
 Try to keep appointments and social events to the same time and day each week.
-A large chalkboard or blackboard with the daily activities recorded on it will help everyone to keep track.
+A large chalkboard or blackboard with the daily activities recorded on it will help everyone keep track.

 Offer lots of water or juice during the day, but limit evening drinks and caffeinated drinks as these will prompt the need for the bathroom throughout the night.